IDLabUB/BlueHealthKnowledge/README.md

 - `docs/` contains the files that define the project website
 - `notebooks/` contains Jupyter notebooks detailing the project workflow
 - `scripts/` contains scripts for data collection and analysis
-- `terms/` contains all the search terms used for literature collection
+- `terms/` contains all the search terms used for literature collection and categorisation of blue-health factors

 To re-run the analyses using the existing dataset, download the dataset (see below) and add it to a `data` folder within the project directory.